Surfer12/resume-revision/README.md

-Disclaimer: Files have been compiled alongside Anthropic and have not been personally vetted for clarity as of 06/27/25, review by this unique human is in progress.
+Disclaimer: Files have been written and altered with Claude Sonnet with Thinking enabled as well as without.
+These models from Anthropic can be unpredictable and the results have not been personally vetted for clarity as of 07/04/25.
+Review by this unique human is in progress.

 # Resume Revision Project